TheRealBarenziah/imgbb-uploader/README.md

 module.exports = dirPath;
 ```

-Then you can require this file elsewhere and use something like `path.join(myDirpath, "subfolder", subsubfolder)` to dig into directories programmatically.
+Then you can require this file elsewhere and use something like `path.join(myDirpath, "subfolder")` to dig into directories programmatically.
 Once there, you can f.e. `fs.readdir` and iterate `forEach` file of that directory.
 See `fs` documentation and Stack Overflow for more inspiration on the matter.

 [CHANGELOG](https://github.com/TheRealBarenziah/imgbb-uploader/blob/master/CHANGELOG.md)